CentauriSoldier/LuaEx/README.md

 - Change: classes are no longer automatically added to the global scope when created; rather, they are returned	for the calling script to handle.
 - Change: **LuaEx** classes and modules are no longer auto-protected and may now be hooked or overwritten.
 This change does not affect the way constants and enums work in terms of their immutability.
 - Change: **enums** values may now be of any non-nil type(previously only **string** and **number** were allowed).
+- Feature: **class** constructor methods now pass, not only the instance, but a protected, shared (fields and methods) table to parent classes.
 - Feature: **enums** may now be nested.
 - Feature: added ***protect*** function (in ***stdlib***).
 - Feature: added ***sealmetatable*** function (in ***stdlib***).